pranavdulepet/echelon-ai-workflow/README.md

    - validates/repairs the plan using Pydantic
    - resolves forms, fields, option sets, and logic rules against SQLite
    - produces a JSON change-set keyed by table name with `insert`/`update`/`delete` arrays and a `before_snapshot` of affected forms
-4. The change-set or a clarifying question is returned to the frontend and rendered as formatted JSON and a side-by-side diff.
+4. The change-set or a clarifying question is returned to the frontend and rendered as formatted JSON and an enhanced visual preview showing before/after states with detailed change highlighting.

 ### Intermediate intent representation